emacs-mirror/emacs/mps/manual/source/reference/index.rst

 <h4>Description</h4>

-Currently, the only type of message that supports this property is :c:func:`mps_message_type_gc_start`; such messages are generated whenever a garbage collection starts.
+Currently, the only type of message that supports this property is :c:type:`mps_message_type_gc_start`; such messages are generated whenever a garbage collection starts.
 This method returns a string describing why the collection started.

  The contents of the string must not be modified by the client.
 The string and the pointer are only valid as long as the message has not been discarded (with <code>mps_message_discard</code>).